0xflux/Wyrm/Milestones.md

 6) [ ] Support domain fronting through HTTP headers in malleable profile (check in comms code `.with_header("Host", host)`)
 7) [ ] Profile option for mutex
 8) [ ] Final OPSEC review on binary indicators to make sure nothing is introduced in this version.
+9) [ ] `ps` needs testing in an AD lab; as well as anything else which may rely on kerb / AD config (e.g. the hostname/domain or smth?)

 ### v1.1